 Oh, to have been present at San Diego’s Glorietta Bay on July 4, 2012.

-Then there was the time I lay on the pavement of the casino parking lot in an Indian Reservation in central Washington where normal zoning and safety laws did not apply.
+Then there was the time I lay on the pavement of the casino parking lot on an Indian Reservation in central Washington where my suburban county’s zoning and safety laws did not apply.
 The rockets burst in the sky directly overhead, raining down little bits of acrid paper all around us.

-But nothing I’ve ever seen could come close to what the people of San Diego witnessed this past Fourth of July.
+But nothing I’ve ever seen could come close to what the people of San Diego witnessed on July 4, 2012.
 What was supposed to be a twenty-minute display ended up lasting just fifteen seconds as a malfunction in the detonators caused the entire display—hundreds of individual fireworks—to all go off at once.

 Here’s the thing.
 And I promise you this is true.
 I am not a fireworks enthusiast.
 I don’t buy them from roadside stands.
 I don’t angle for the best seat at the fairgrounds.
 I don’t purchase patriotic t-shirts.
 But when I think about those thousands who gathered at Glorietta Bay, I get a little jealous.
 Why?
 Because those fortunate folks in San Diego witnessed what will likely be the greatest fireworks display of my lifetime.
 And I wasn’t there.
 They got to see something no video or picture will ever do justice to.
 You can’t capture moments like that on film or phone.
 You just have to be there.